t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 As part of the 4th industrial revolution, smart factories run real-time processes based on IT technologies such as artificial intelligence and big data.
 In a smart factory, even a very small environmental change can lead to a situation in which production efficiency decreases or product quality problems occur.
 Therefore, simple but time-sensitive processing can be performed at the edge: for example, controlling temperature and humidity in the factory, or operating machines based on the real-time collection of the operational status of each machine.
 On the other hand, data requiring highly precise analysis, such as machine lifecycle management or accident risk prediction, can be transferred to a central data center for processing.

 The use of edge computing in a smart factory can reduce the cost of network and storage resources by reducing the communication load to the central data center or server.
 It is also possible to improve process efficiency and facility asset productivity through the real-time prediction of failures, and to reduce the cost of failure through preliminary measures.
 In the existing manufacturing field, production facilities are manually run according to a program entered in advance, but edge computing in a smart factory enables tailoring solutions by analyzing data at each production facility and machine level.
-Digital twins {{Jones}} of IoT devices have been use jointly with edge computing in industrial IoT scenarios {{Chen}}.
+Digital twins {{Jones}} of IoT devices have been used jointly with edge computing in industrial IoT scenarios {{Chen}}.

 **Smart Grid**

 In future smart city scenarios, the Smart Grid will be critical in ensuring highly available/efficient energy control in city-wide electricity management.
-Edge computing is expected to play a significant role in those systems to improve transmission efficiency of electricity; to react and restore power after a disturbance; to reduce operation costs and reuse renewable energy effectively, since these operations involve local decision-making.
+Edge computing is expected to play a significant role in those systems to improve transmission efficiency of electricity; to react to, and restore power after, a disturbance; to reduce operation costs and reuse renewable energy effectively, since these operations involve local decision-making.
 In addition, edge computing can help to monitor power generation and power demand, and making local electrical energy storage decisions in the smart grid system.

 **Smart Agriculture**